allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

 In this example we'll create a simple dataset and demonstrate basic actions on it, using the `clearml-data` CLI.

 ## Prerequisites
 1. First, make sure that you have cloned the [clearml](https://github.com/allegroai/clearml) repository.
-This contains all the needed files.
+It contains all the needed files.
 1. Open terminal and change directory to the cloned repository's examples folder